wehlutyk/thesis/content/3-gistr-4-results.md

 * $\theta_{exchange}$, the score for creating an exchange.

 In order to make the problem of finding usable parameters tractable, we decided to restrict parameter training to the shallow alignment parameters only (henceforth noted $\bm{\theta} = (\theta_{mismatch}, \theta_{open}, \theta_{extend})$), and fine-tune $\theta_{exchange}$ by hand after the first three were defined (this also corresponds to the fact that deep alignments are made on the basis of optimal shallow alignments).
-Our general approach for this task is therefore to hand-code shallow alignments for a random set of utterance transformations in Experiment 3, train the shallow alignment parameters to that standard, before adjusting the exchange parameter by hand.
+Our general approach for this task is therefore to hand-code shallow alignments for a random set of utterance transformations in Experiment 3, then train the shallow alignment parameters to that standard before adjusting the exchange parameter by hand.
-Since the there are only three dimensions to explore, the training step is easiest to accomplish by brute force.
+Since there are only three dimensions to explore, the training step is easiest to accomplish by brute force.

 We thus start by evaluating the size of the training set that is necessary to obtain a set of parameters that extrapolates well to untrained data.
 Indeed, a training set too small in size might provide too weak a constraint on the set of parameters, such that brute forcing would find many parameter sets that do not extrapolate well.